Huge source of PCBs removed

 Location: Milwaukee, Wis.

-Key partners (public and private): U.S. Environmental Protection Agency, Wisconsin Department of Natural Resources and Milwaukee County Parks.
+Key partners: Great Lakes Restoration Initiative, U.S. Environmental Protection Agency, Wisconsin Department of Natural Resources and Milwaukee County Parks